 Social psychology postulates we pick mates that are more or less our equal (also read The Social Exchange Rule).

-How a potential mate enhances our own self esteem (also read how to have perennial high self esteem).
+This refers to how a potential mate enhances our own self esteem, and that we tend to pick mates who make us look good (also read how to have perennial high self esteem).

 The theory Harville Hendrix add is that of the unconscious mind pulling us towards mates that resemble out caregivers.
 It’s something he sees over and over in therapy.